NVL-Lab/NVL-Lab.github.io/research/index.md

 ## How does dopamine release lead to learning?
 {% capture text %}
 Dopamine acts as a reinforcer of preferred behavior.
 However, the neural mechanisms by which this occurs remain unclear.
-To investigate this, I plan to employ photo-pharmacology techniques to manipulate dopamine receptors and/or employ optical stimulation within dopaminergic regions.
-Specifically, I will explore the impact of dopamine signaling on neuroprosthetic learning by selectively activating or inhibiting specific dopamine receptors within cell-type specific neurons in the cortex and striatum.
-Through these experiments, I hope to uncover the underlying mechanisms by which dopamine reinforces neural patterns and how this reinforcement ultimately leads to learning.
+To investigate this, we employ photo-pharmacology techniques to manipulate dopamine receptors and/or employ optical stimulation within dopaminergic regions.
+Specifically, we explore the impact of dopamine signaling on neuroprosthetic learning by selectively activating or inhibiting specific dopamine receptors within cell-type specific neurons in the cortex and striatum.
+Through these experiments, we will uncover the underlying mechanisms by which dopamine reinforces neural patterns and how this reinforcement ultimately leads to learning.

 {%
   include button.html